chiptunecafe/rawrscope/README.md

 Clone the repository and run `cargo build --release`.

-CMake and Python are required for building dependencies.
+CMake, Ninja, and Python are required for building dependencies.

 *Note: The `dev` profile still has optimizations enabled, if you would like to skip optimizations, build with the `test` profile*